The Raiders suffered a massive setback Sunday at Arrowhead Stadium.

 Not ideal, but all is not lost.
-Not in a so-so AFC with several teams still battling for the final wild-card spot.
+Not in a so-so AFC with a several teams still battling for the final wild card spot.

 The Raiders can pull ahead of the Titans by beating them Sunday at Oakland Coliseum, where the Silver and Black are 4-1 this season.

-They would have a head-to-head tiebreaker over the Titans with winnable games against Jaguars, Chargers and Broncos, a series of 4-8 teams without a realistic shot at the postseason.
-Apathy or disappointment may kick in for those teams down the stretch, and the Raiders could capitalize with a solid run to finish the season.
+They would have a head-to-head tiebreaker over the Titans with winnable games against Jacksonville, the L.A.
+Chargers and Denver, a series of 4-8 teams without a realistic shot at the postseason.
+Apathy or disappointment may kick in for those teams down the stretch, and the Raiders could capitalize with a solid run down the stretch.

-They do need help from the Steelers, who currently own a tiebreaker over the Raiders with a better conference record.
+They do need help from Pittsburgh, who currently owns a tiebreaker over the Raiders with a better conference record.
 There are two potential losses on the Steelers schedule, with the Bills coming up in two weeks and the Ravens to wrap the regular season.

-The Raiders have to go on a winning streak for any of that to matter.
+The Raiders go on a winning streak for any of that to matter.
 It needs to happen now starting with the Titans on Sunday.
-A loss there would be a staggering blow and certainly call for a standing eight-count.
+A loss there would be a staggering blow and certainly call for a standing 8-count.

 That means the Raiders have to rebound quickly.

-"I don't think that's our issue," center Rodney Hudson said after the Chiefs loss.
+"I don't think that's our issue," center Rodney Hudson said.
 "We work hard.
 We practice the right way.
 We just didn't make the plays today."

 The Raiders have scuffled offensively in recent games, going nine quarters between touchdowns.
 That's a significant drought for a team that scored at least 24 points in six straight games earlier this season.